Frank1234/ViewModelNavigationCompose/README.md

 This example abstracts away navigation logic to centralized classes.
 This example uses **state** to navigate, but one could use events if prefered.

-## Alternative
+## Alternatives

+1. View in Charge
    An alternative to `ViewModel` controller navigation, is to let the `View` control navigation.
    However, that would often mean that the view must wait on the `ViewModel` to finish something async before navigating.
 It requires extra logic and gives too much power to the `View` resulting in a state of thruth that lies inbetween `ViewModel` and View, instead of solely in the `ViewModel`.

+2. Singleton Navigation Manager
+   Joe Birch [describes a singleton navigation manager]("https://medium.com/google-developer-experts/modular-navigation-with-jetpack-compose-fda9f6b2bef7") and that was also my first approach.
+   It works, because Jetpack Compose Navigation implementations usually uses a single `navController`.
+Also, the singelton implementation is simpler.
+However, a vulnerability of this singleton navigator is that any ViewModel in the backstack can trigger navigation, for example after an async action finishes.
+The ViewModel might not be the one displaying the current view, it can still trigger navigation.
+It is easy to make mistakes here, or create strange, hard to find bugs.

 ## In this example